devanshs41/gen_ai_cognizance_team_prompt_prophets/README.md

 4. *Text-to-Image Generation*: Each pivotal section of the story is fed into a text-to-image model to generate corresponding images.
 These images help visualize key scenes and characters from the story.

-5. *User Interaction*: Users have the opportunity to review the story and the generated images.
-If satisfied, they can proceed with enjoying the story.
+5. *User Interaction*: Users have the opportunity to review the story.
+If satisfied, they can proceed with enjoying the image narrative.
 If not, they can provide feedback on what to edit or improve in the story.

 6. *Story Regeneration*: Based on user feedback, the story may undergo regeneration, incorporating suggested edits or improvements.
 This iterative process ensures that the final story meets the user's expectations.

 ## Repository Structure

-- code/: Contains the codebase for the Interactive Storyteller project.
+- Contains the jupyter notebook for the Interactive Storyteller project.
-- models/: Stores pre-trained text-to-text and text-to-image models used in the project.
-- samples/: Includes sample inputs, generated stories, and corresponding images for demonstration purposes.
-- docs/: Documentation files, including this README.
+- Documentation file,this README.

 ## Usage